-Forthcoming.
+2023.
 “The future won’t be pretty: The nature and value of ugly, AI-designed experiments.”
 In M. Ivanova and A. Murphy (eds).
-The Aesthetics of Experiment.
+The Aesthetics of Scientific Experiments.
 London: Routledge.

 Can an ugly experiment be a good experiment?
 Philosophers have identified many beautiful experiments and explored ways in which their beauty might be connected to their epistemic value.
 In contrast, the present chapter seeks out (and celebrates) ugly experiments.
 Among the ugliest are those being designed by AI algorithms.
 Interestingly, in the contexts where such experiments tend to be deployed, low aesthetic value correlates with high epistemic value.
 In other words, ugly experiments can be good.
 Given this, we should conclude that beauty is not generally necessary or sufficient for epistemic value, and increasing beauty will not generally tend to increase epistemic value.